2022 Grand Prix of Portland

-The 2022 Grand Prix of Portland was the sixteenth And penultimate round of the 2022 IndyCar season.
+The 2022 Grand Prix of Portland was the sixteenth And penultimate round of the 2022 IndyCar season and the 400th NTT IndyCar Series event.
 The race was held on September 4, 2022, in Portland, Oregon at the Portland International Raceway.
 Scott McLaughlin qualified on pole.
 To prevent a first lap first corner pileup the drivers agreed to get the green flag further back on the front straight than previous years.
 This early start was successful in preventing a first lap pileup, and the race went 97 laps without a yellow.
 McLaughlin led 104 of 110 laps and won the race from pole.
 Will Power and Scott Dixon rounded out the podium.